New Parkinson’s support group opens to the public

 B.S., Illinois State University; M.S., Western Illinois University; Ed.D., Nova Southeastern University

-ALEXANDRA JONES, Clinical Supervisor
+ALEXANDRA JONES, Professional Faculty, Clinical Supervisor

 B.S., Augustana; M.A., Eastern Illinois University

-ANN PERREAU, Associate Professor, Audiology Clinic Coordinator
+ANN PERREAU, Associate Professor, Department Co-Chair, Undergraduate Program Director, Audiology Clinic Coordinator

 B.A., M.A., Ph.D., University of Iowa

-JILL POTRATZ, Assistant Professor B.S., Marquette; M.S., University of Wisconsin-Madison; Ph.D., University of Oregon
+B.S., Marquette University; M.S., University of Wisconsin-Madison; Ph.D., University of Oregon

-MELISSA SCHAEFER, Clinical Supervisor B.S. & M.S., Western Illinois University
+B.S. & M.S., Western Illinois University

 CATHERINE WEBB, Assistant Professor

-B.A., Augustana College; M.S.
-Nazareth College; Ph.D., University of Illinois at Chicago
+B.A., Augustana College; M.S., Nazareth College; Ph.D., University of Illinois at Chicago

 MAJOR IN COMMUNICATION SCIENCES AND DISORDERS.
-44 credits including CSD-110; CSD-205; CSD-210; CSD-215; CSD-220; CSD-305; CSD-310; CSD-315; CSD-405; CSD-410; two from CSD-415, CSD-420, CSD-425, CSD-430; CSD-480; CSD-490; optional: CSD-105.
-Required supporting courses (20 credits): LING-100; Any PSYC or SOAN course; Statistics such as PSYC 240 or Math 130; any course carrying BIOL prefix that is human- or animal-based, such as BIOL-130 or BIOL-140; CHEM 131 or 132 or PHYS 121 or 151.
+42 credits including CSD-110; CSD-205; CSD-210; CSD-215; CSD-220; CSD-305; CSD-310; CSD-315; CSD-405; CSD-410; two from CSD-415; CSD-420; CSD-425; CSD-430; CSD-460; CSD-490; optional: CSD-105.
+Required supporting courses (20 credits): LING-100; Any PSYC or SOAN course; Statistics such as PSYC 240 or MATH 130; any course carrying BIOL prefix that is human- or animal-based, such as BIOL-130 or BIOL-140; CHEM 131 or 132 or PHYS 121 or 151.

 Course repeat policy: An exception to the institutional course repeat policy may be available for students who intend to apply for graduate study in Speech-Language Pathology (SLP) at Augustana.
-With the support of the CSD department, a student may petition the Committee on Advanced Standing and Degrees to repeat and replace a course if the student has not met the minimum grade required for admission to the MS-SLP program.
+With the support of the CSD department, a student may petition the Committee on Advanced Standing and Degrees to repeat and replace a course if the student has not met the minimum grade required for admission to Augustana's MS-SLP program.
 This option does not apply for students pursuing graduate programs elsewhere.

 Grade Point Average Notation: Students must have a cumulative G.P.A. of 3.0 or higher to enroll in CSD-425 and CSD-430.
 All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.